Dutchy365/BlogBytes/content/page/about.md

 I love to gain more knowledge and expertise by going to different user groups and conferences myself, but I also like to share knowledge in different ways: by writing blogs, giving presentations, guest lectures at an university of applied science and app-in-a-day workshops.

-I have a Master of Science where I graduated cum laude in the field of Business Process Management and IT.
-In my off-time I like spending time with family and friends, doing some board games or different kind of sport activities.

 This blog has mainly two purposes: my own documentation so I won't forget how some particular problems were solved and off course to give something back to the community.

 [Here you can find a list of my recent and upcoming events.](/page/spotlight)